Keboo/NosePlug/docs/Getting-started.md

 # Getting Started

 All of the methods start from the `NosePlug.Nasal` class.
-This class contains the methods needed to intercept static method calls.
-After setting up the needed interceptions invoke the `ApplyAsync()` method.
-This method will return a scope that is expected to be disposed when the static methods should no longer be invoked.
-Internally this method ensures that only a single scope is active and intercepting given static call at a time.
+This class contains the methods needed to create method plugs that intercept method calls.
+After creating the needed plugs invoke the `ApplyAsync()` method passing all plugs to be applied.
+This method will return a scope that is expected to be disposed when the plugs should no longer be applied.
+Internally this method ensures that only a single plugs is active and intercepting a given static call at a time.
 Changes made after invoking this method will not take affect.

 ## Methods